 - Students may not end their sequence with a work term.
 All students are assigned to Sequence 1 as their default sequence at admission.

 - Requests to change sequence are considered individually before the second and/or third work terms.
-The ELCD team will notify you by email of the specific timing of when sequence change requests will be accepted.
+The SAF co-op advisor team will notify you by email of the specific timing of when sequence change requests will be accepted.

 - Sequence change requests must be accompanied by a completed Sequence Change Form.

-* Students who have attempted, to the satisfaction of the School of Accounting and Finance, Co-operative Education and Career Action (CECA), and their Faculty's Examinations and Standings (E&S) Committee, to gain employment for all four available work terms, but are successful in so doing for only three work terms, will be considered for a co-op degree, provided they have received credit for all three of their work terms and the necessary professional development and work term reflections/reports, and they have successfully completed all academic graduation requirements.
+* Students who have attempted, to the satisfaction of the School of Accounting and Finance, Co-operative and Experential Education (CEE) and Centre for Career Action (CECA), and their Faculty's Examinations and Standings (E&S) Committee, to gain employment for all four available work terms, but are successful in so doing for only three work terms, will be considered for a co-op degree, provided they have received credit for all three of their work terms and the necessary professional development and work term reflections/reports (for the programs that require them), and they have successfully completed all academic graduation requirements.

 Academic/Work Sequencing Paths for CFM and Science Biotech CPA students: